 3. Choose benefits that attract—and retain—that workforce

-Think back to that 66% of employees who took a job due to benefits—how many of your ideal candidates have you potentially lost by not considering that factor?
-With a well thought-out total rewards strategy, employers can stand out in the crowded job market and, most importantly, proactively shape their workforce to consist of as many best-fit hires as possible.
+Think back to that 66% of employees who took a job due to benefits: How many ideal candidates have you potentially lost by not using benefits strategically?
+By taking the appropriate steps to determine employee values and choose relevant benefits, employers can stand out in the crowded job market and proactively shape the workforce they want.